12:30 AM - 06:30 AM

 Essential Classics

-Georgia Mann plays the best in classical music, with discoveries and surprises rubbing shoulders with familiar favorites.
+Ian Skelly plays the best in classical music, with discoveries and surprises rubbing shoulders with familiar favourites.

 01:00 PM - 03:00 PM